 AACC’s Visual Arts facilities are extensive and designed to encourage and fully support your creative interests and endeavors.
 The Cade Center for Fine Arts boasts multiple computer labs, studios, photography lab, darkroom and a wireless internet connection.
 Ceramics and sculpture are housed in the Careers Center and Plant Building respectively, on the east side of campus.

 In addition, students are welcome to use the five graphic design PCs in the Technology Learning Center in the Andrew Truxal Library Room 10.
 These PCs have the same software as the PCs in all CADE labs.

-You can view a list of software and hardware available for use in the above labs as well as the Technology Learning Center in Truxal Library Room 101 and the Computer Commons (two machines in Careers Center Room 264).
+You can view a list of software and hardware available for use in the above labs as well as the Technology Learning Center in Truxal Library Room 101.

 The sculpture studios are located in the plant building on the Arnold campus.
 The 5,495-square-foot space accommodates studios for steel/metal welding fabrication, woodworking equipment, stone carving, blacksmithing equipment, flexible mold/casting area and clay works, including modeling the human form through live modeling sessions.

 These studios are available for students in the sculpture program, which includes these courses: